SeldonIO/seldon-core/doc/source/servers/sklearn.md

 The SKLearn server can also be used to expose an API compatible with the [V2 KFServing Protocol](../graph/protocols.md#v2-kfserving-protocol).
-Underneath, it will use the [Seldon MLServer](https://github.com/SeldonIO/MLServer) runtime.
+Note that, under the hood, it will use the [Seldon MLServer](https://github.com/SeldonIO/MLServer) runtime.

 In order to enable support for the V2 KFServing protocol, it's enough to